umbraco/UmbracoDocs/Umbraco-Headless/API-Documentation/api/relation/type/index.md

 ## Get by alias

-Get a specific relation type by its alias.
+Get a specific Relation Type by its alias.

 **URL**: `/relation/type/{alias}`